 Commitment to Data Security.
 To prevent unauthorized access, maintain data accuracy and ensure the correct use of information, we have put in place appropriate physical, electronic and managerial procedures to safeguard and secure the information we collect online, consistent with the policies of the Seminary.

-If you have questions or comments about the United Theological Seminary of the Twin Cities Website, please contact the Seminary Webmaster.
+If you have questions or comments about the United Theological Seminary of the Twin Cities Website, please contact the Director of Marketing and Communications.